Skip to content

 • Mechanical fasteners (like bolts, screws, or rivets) are heavy and at a higher risk of metallurgical contamination and rust.

-Surface connections between cells and modules are often between different materials, such as ceramic and mica, which is where double-sided tape comes in.
+Double-sided die cut tape contains multiple substrates, allowing you to join dissimilar materials.
+Surface connections between cells and modules are often between different materials, such as ceramic and mica, making it the perfect double-sided use case.
 For instance, Strouse built a solution for Tesla Motors to attach multiple layers of mica during the EV battery assembly process.

 2. INSULATING INDIVIDUAL CELLS